AG Kamala Harris offers take-it-or-leave-it plea bargain to Sacramento elder caregiver charged with elder abuse, manslaughter

 Elder Abuse Exposed.com was also wondering why Silvia Cata was in custody and why Sacramento County Superior Court Judge Laurel D. White had set bail so high at $300,000.
 In the U.S. legal system, law enforcement officers do not have the authority to incarcerate a criminal suspect, who is presumed innocent until proven guilty, until a jury has convicted the person in a court of law or unless the person is a flight risk.
 Incarceration severely hampers a defendant’s ability to work effectively with his or her lawyer and prove innocence.

-Elder Abuse Exposed.com also said in its February 22, 2013 article that in then-Attorney General Bill Lockyer’s 2001 and 2006 exceedingly rare corporate prosecutions against Sun Healthcare Group and Pleasant Care, respectively, nobody went to jail.
+Elder Abuse Exposed.com also said in its February 22, 2013 article that in former California attorney general Bill Lockyer’s 2001 and 2006 exceedingly rare corporate prosecutions against Sun Healthcare Group and Pleasant Care, respectively, nobody went to jail.
 Elder Abuse Exposed.com explained that these large nursing home chains could employ expensive lawyers who could have kept DOJ prosecutors, like Steve Muni and DOJ’s chief elder abuse prosecutor, Mark Zahner, in their offices late at night if the prosecutors had tried to put those corporate defendants in jail.